 “Diseases are the terminal stages of much deeper disorders and they cannot just be eradicated by using existing materialistic methods.
 This is simply because diseases in origin are not material.
 They are the results of conflicts between Soul and Mind” (free to Dr. Edward Bach).
+So let’s take a closer look at the Bach Flower Remedies List – A Pharmacy for the Soul.

 Plants are not only communicating with each other.
 They communicate with their total environment including human beings.
 In the following TEDx video, Gudrun Penselin is talking about how flowers and plants may support us in curing illnesses and healing emotions.
 Our emotional state of mind is often strongly related to overcoming physical challenges.